autocore-ai/AutowareAuto/docs/index.md

 Below is the table of contents for the Autoware.Auto documentation.

-If you are new to Autoware.Auto, begin at the installation documentation, then move on to the tutorials.
+If you are new to Autoware.Auto, begin at the installation documentation, then move on to @ref usage.

 - @subpage installation
-- @subpage tutorials
-- @subpage demos
+- @subpage usage
 - @subpage contributors-guide
 - @subpage design